View Kenneth Baumann's Obituary on IdahoStatesman.com and share memories

 Dean was proceeded in death by his wife Lucy, Father Adolph, Mother Delena, and brothers Richard and Gerald.

-A viewing will be held from 6:00 p.m. to 7:00 p.m., on July 18, 2019, at Cloverdale Funeral Home, 1200 North Cloverdale Road, Boise, Idaho, with a vigil service/rosary following, starting at 7:00 p.m.
-Funeral Mass will be held July 19, 11:00 a.m., at St. Mary's Catholic Church, with the Most Rev. John Worster presiding.
+A viewing will be held from 6:00 p.m. to 7:00 p.m., on July 18, 2019, at Cloverdale Funeral Services, 1200 North Cloverdale Road, Boise, Idaho, with a vigil service/rosary following starting at 7:00 p.m.
+Funeral Mass will be held July 19, 11:00 a.m., at St. Mary's Catholic Church, with the most Rev. John Worster presiding.
 Burial will follow at Morris Hill Cemetery.
 Arrangements are under the direction of Cloverdale Funeral Home, Boise.

 The family suggests memorial contributions be made to St. Mary's Catholic Church, 2612 West State Street, Boise, Idaho or St. Mary's Catholic School, 2620 West State Street, Boise, Idaho, 83703.